igorlourenco/newsletter/README.md

 **A basic application that simulates the subscription to a newsletter and, as soon as the user subscribes, saves his email in a database and sends a confirmation email.**

-> If you want, take a look at the [article I did on Medium about a cool interface library](https://medium.com/igor-js/chakra-ui-facilitando-o-front-end-javascript-aabcade75f09).

 ---

 ##### Used technologies: